 Leftover Roast Chicken Croquettes

-- Fry gently in about half a centimetre of cooking oil until brown on bottom side.
-Turn over to brown other side.
-Don’t let the oil get too hot or the outsides will burn before the insides heat through.
+Fry gently in about half a centimetre of cooking oil until brown on the bottom skin.
+Turn over to brown the other side.
+Don't let the oil get too hot or the outsides will burn before the insides heat through.